 Ed.
 Note: The author of this article is the Board Chair of Organization XYZ

 5/ Photos videos and audio recordings are not altered in any way that would mislead the public.
 Composite images, montages and special effects will carry a photo credit and a credit to the designer who altered the image for visual effect.

 6/ We respect Freedom of Information and Privacy Protection (FOIPP) and will always ensure with school administration or parents that identified children are permitted to be published in our print and online edition.

 Reporters, photographers and videographers will wear lanyards when covering larger community events.

-8/ The Morinville News uses anonymous sources only when there is a strong reason to do so and will always identify the reason for doing so.
+8/ Morinville Online uses anonymous sources only when there is a strong reason to do so and will always identify the reason for doing so.
 Example: “Karen (last name withheld to protect the identity of her children) said A, B, C, and D.”

 9/ If we promise to protect a source’s identity, we protect the identity of that source.

 10/ Diversity of content, values and viewpoints are always an aim.
 Our letters page and editorial space is open to the government in power and the parties that are opposed to the government in power.
 We welcome letters on a wide variety of topics but will not publish letters critical of how someone was treated at a local business or how their steak was not cooked the way they like it.
 Such letters are outside our coverage.

 12/ Morinville Online answers to the public for our reporting and conduct.
 Our comments section has as many comments opposed to editorial viewpoints as it does comments in favour.
 Sometimes we respond.
 Sometimes we do not.
 But we always allow comments critical of our coverage to stand.